digital-fabric/uringmachine/grant-2025/journal.md

   wrote some "integration" tests - different scenarios not unlike those in the benchmarks, which exercise the different hooks in the fiber scheduler.

-- I also added some new APIs to help with testing: `UM#await_fibers` is a method for waiting for one or more fibers to terminate.
+- Added some new APIs to help with testing: `UM#await_fibers` is a method for waiting for one or more fibers to terminate.
 Unlike `UM#join`, it doesn't return the return values of the given fibers, it just waits for them to terminate.
 Another new API is `UM.socketpair`, which is like `Socket.socketpair` except it returns raw fd's.

+- Fixed a tricky bug that caused an occasional segmentation fault while running benchmarks.
+Some fibers waiting an operation to complete were garbage collected because there was no reference to them anywhere.
+I fixed this by adding a map of pending fibers at the C-extension level and adding and removing pending fibers from it automatically.
+I also added checking for leaking fibers at the end of each test, so the UringMachine instance will not hold onto fibers that have terminated.

+# 2025-12-09

+- Added the Async fiber scheduler to the different benchmarks.
+Also added an SQPOLL mode to the benchmarks.
+Added a PG client benchmark.

+- Fixed some small issues in the UM fiber scheduler and in the UM low-level API implementation.